hanadmse/time-tracker/README.md

 ## Time Tracker Application

 The Time Tracker App is a Java application designed to help users track and manage their time spent on tasks, including task names, dates, and durations.
-Built using Java, JavaFX, and SQLite, it offers a lightweight and efficient solution for storing and managing task data locally, while providing a user-friendly interface for easy interaction.
+Built using JavaFX, and SQLite, it offers a lightweight and efficient solution for storing and managing task data locally, while providing a user-friendly interface for easy interaction.
 This README provides an overview of the project structure, functionalities, and how to set up and run the app.

 ## Getting Started Before you begin, ensure you have the following: